-Most importantly: For your personal sake, we implore you not to sign receipts of more Tell than you actually own.
-If you do, this will reduce your Trustworthiness Rating.
-This could be damaging to you in the future.
+For your personal sake, do not sign receipts of more Tell than you actually own.
+Doing so reduces your Trustworthiness Rating, which could be damaging to you in the future.

-No. Anyone can use Tell.
-The only important thing is: Keep your Private Tell Key private, hidden and safe.
+You don't have to be technically minded to use Tell.
+Anyone can use Tell.
+The only important thing is to keep your Private Tell Key private, hidden and safe.
 Best is to keep it offline, for instance by printing the PDF you received upon signup.
 Do not show it to anyone.

-First of all: Store your Private Tell Key in a secure location that only you know and have access to, preferably offline and optimally on paper.
+First of all store your Private Tell Key in a secure location that only you know and have access to, preferably offline and optimally on paper.
 Don't share it with anyone.
 We will never ask you for your Private Tell Key.
-If someone asks you for your key and claims to be us, they are not telling the truth, and they are trying to steal from you.
-Also, for heightened security, it is wise to save all your receipts on your own computer as well, in their cryptographically signed format.
+If someone asks you for your key and claims to be us, they are not telling the truth.
+Never show your key to anyone.
+If you like you may also save all your receipts on your own computer as well, in their cryptographically signed format.

-Also, even though it is up to you, we advice you to not sign transactions on other platforms than this [i.e only on telldrc.co] for now.
+Even though it is up to you, we also advice you to not sign transactions on other platforms than this [i.e only on telldrc.co] for now.
 If you do sign transactions on other platforms, your Private Tell Key might be lost.

 Contact us at once.
 We will freeze your account.
 And if your account is verified, we will then start the process that gives you a new key.
 If your account was not verified, then we might not be able to help you.

 Receipt registrations go through very quickly.
 It should not take more than a second.
 Remember, due to the Transomnic Transaction Method, transactions themselves are however entirely instantaneous.

 You should know that blankspace and hashtags are both replaced with underline character, in our transaction notes, in receipts.
 If you are going to build some kind of invoice system with references for your customers, you should not use blankspaces or hashtags.
 The only characters we allow are of Alphanumeric A-Z, a-z, 0-9, and !?.-_.